hydrodynamicstability/statquotes/README.md

   - Peter J. Huber (1997)

   - Speculations on the path of statistics.
 In *The Practice of Data Analysis:  Essays in Honor of John W. Tukey*, ed. by D. R. Brillinger, L. T. Fernholz, and S. Morgenthaler.
 Princeton University Press, pp. 175-192.

+- "Statistics has definitely evolved into a field in which people can do their work without actually seeing and doing applications."

+  - William M. Mason (1991)

+  - Freedman is right as far as he goes, but there is more, and its worse.
+Statisticians could help.  *Sociological Methodology*, 21:  337-351.

 - "Biostatistician:  One who has neither the intellect for mathematics nor the commitment for medicine but likes to dabble in both."